ivo-s/SPAD-counting-model/README.md

 # SPAD counting model
-This repository provides the software that goes with the publication *Counting statistics of single-photon avalanche diodes*.
+This repository provides the software that goes with the publication [*Counting Statistics of Actively Quenched SPADs Under Continuous Illumination*](https://doi.org/10.1109/JLT.2020.2994654).
 It simulates the counting behavior of single-photon avalanche diodes (SPADs).
 Recovery time, afterpulsing and twilight pulsing are covered.
 Two commented programs are provided along with the necessary afterpulsing distributions.

 Interactive CodeOcean capsule: https://doi.org/10.24433/CO.8487128.v1